SpeedFox198/CTF-Writeups/2022-07-15 NYP Cyber Games Circle Qualifiers/DOS/README.md

 for i in range(999-111):
     print(1)
-    print(random.randint(
-        n,
-        n + 1000)
+    print(random.randint(n,n + 1000))
-    )

 for i in range(1+111):
     print(2)
 ```

-> As mentioned before, print statements are too costly, to prevent my local test from taking too long to run due to the print statements, i used `random` to prevent multiple prints in one iteration
+> As mentioned before, print statements are too costly, to prevent my local test from taking too long to run due to the print statements, i used `random` to prevent multiple prints in one iteration.

 After ensuring that our script works on our local [run.py](run.py).
 It's time to pipe our script's output to the server:
 ```